cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-2/cross-team-collaboration.md

 ## Enable Cross Team Collaboration Notifications

-We will utilize CloudBees CI CasC to enable and configure Notifications for Cross Team Collaboration.
+CloudBees CI CasC was used to enable and configure Notifications for Cross Team Collaboration.

 ## Adding an event trigger

-Now that we have configured CloudBees CI Notifications for our ***managed controllers***, we will add an event trigger to a Pipeline template.
+With CloudBees CI Notifications configured for our ***managed controllers***, we can add an event trigger to a Pipeline template.

 1. In GitHub, navigate to the **Cross Team Collaboration: Add Event Trigger** pull request (#1) in your fork of the **pipeline-template-catalog** repository. ![Event trigger PR](event-trigger-pr.png?width=50pc)
 2. Click on the  **Cross Team Collaboration: Add Event Trigger** pull request link and then click on the **Files changed** tab to see the changes that will be made to the **Maven Pipeline Template**.